 Candy Corn Bottles

 As far a decorating your house goes, Halloween is getting to be as popular as Christmas.
 It seems like everyone is going full-Griswold and really getting into it lately.
 And I can see why.
 Buying decor is alright but DIY holiday decorations are really fun to make.
-Here’s how I recycled some bottles and made Candy Corn bottle decorations.
+Here’s how I recycled some bottles and made Candy Corn bottles.

 Bottles are awesome.
 Not only do they come filled with all kinds of great booze and other drinks but the bottle itself is like a work of art.
 Its tough to throw them in the recycling bin without thinking about what you can make with the empty bottle.
 I really am starting to believe that I have a little bit of a bottle fetish.
 It’s gotten so bad that when I’m in the liquor store shopping for my favorite brands, a lot of the time I wind up buying the best looking bottle instead.